BBBase-EHeresy/PPPub/docs/rules_manual/heroes.md

 A **Hero** performing a Heroic Shoot may shout "Loose!" if they wish, enabling all friendly models within 6" to shoot with them.

 A **Hero** does not need to have a missile weapon to call Loose! and does not need to shoot first.
-Models benefitting from a Heroic Shoot or Loose! do not need to target the same enemy model â€” they may each choose any target viable to them [(see page 36]).
+Models benefitting from a Heroic Shoot or Loose! do not need to target the same enemy model — they may each choose any target viable to them [(see page 36]).
 Any model in range of a Heroic Shoot/Loose! that does not Shoot cannot choose to Shoot later on in that phase.

 ### HEROIC COMBAT (FIGHT PHASE)